LadBaby: Other ventures

 In 2012, the couple took part in Channel 4's Hidden Talent.
 Trained by former champion freediver Emma Farrell, Roxanne was able to hold her breath underwater for four minutes and 18 seconds.

 In June 2018, following an online public vote, Mark won Clas Ohlson's 2018 "Celebrity Dad of the Year" award, beating Prince William and others.
 Nine months later, Roxanne Hoyle won Clas Ohlson's 2019 "Celebrity Mum of the Year" award.

 In November 2019, the Hoyle couple published a book titled Parenting for £1: ...And Other Baby Budget Hacks, in which they wrote about their life hacks.

 In October 2020, Mark and Roxanne announced they had partnered with Walkers to create limited edition sausage roll-flavoured crisps, with five pence of the proceeds from each pack going to The Trussell Trust.
 In November 2020, the couple filmed a Walkers Christmas Ad.

 In 2021, Roxanne released a collaboration clothing range with In the Style with most of the clothing aimed for mothers and women of all sizes.
 In July 2021, Roxanne and Mark released limited edition clothing for Euro 2020.
 In September 2021, the couple visited Greythorn Primary School, which Mark attended as a young child, to announce they had written a children's book, Greg the Sausage Roll: Santa's Little Helper, to be released in stores on 11 November 2021.
-They worked with Puffin Books, WHSmith, and the National Literacy Trust so that every time a book was pre-ordered or ordered from WH Smith, one book would be given to a child in the UK who does not have their own book.
+They worked with Puffin Books, WHSmith, and the National Literacy Trust so that every time a book was pre-ordered or ordered from WHSmith, one book would be given to a child in the UK who does not have their own book.
 They also shared that they both have dyslexia.
 A couple of weeks later, Mark was nominated for a Pride of Britain Award for ITV Charity Fundraiser of the Year.
 In October 2021, Mark announced he was launching a Greg the Sausage Roll soft toy for Christmas.
 In November 2021, Mark and Roxanne began a book signing tour for Greg the Sausage Roll: Santa's Little Helper.

-In November 2022, the couple released another book, Greg the Sausage Roll: The Perfect Present, which reached #1 on the Children's Bestseller List.